 They’re a step forward in terms of clarity over the A11/800, though, with John Williams’ The Rebellion is Reborn from The Last Jedi not sounding like a barrage of sound; these headphones are able to describe the orchestra with a better sense of detail and organisation.
 It’s enough detail to engage the listener in the sweeping and gentle nature of the song, providing a decent sense of timing and rhythm.

 Dynamically, the Xenon are a bit so-so, but an improvement over the A11 nonetheless.
-Kygo lists the Xenon’s frequency range as 20Hz-22KHz, which seems more achievable than even the A11/800’s 15Hz-22KHz.
+Kygo lists the Xenon’s frequency range as 20Hz-22KHz, which is more palatable than the A11/800’s 15Hz-22KHz.

 In a straight shootout between the two the Xenon sound less bright, but less overcooked and less prone to the harshness that crept into the A11/800’s performance.
 They keep the smooth, big-sounding character of the Kygo range while applying a more mature and balanced approach.